Table Of Contents

 What Are Containers?

-A container is a virtualization architecture that contains both an application and all it needs to run smoothly, such as system libraries and settings.
+A container is a virtualization architecture that contains both an application and all the necessary components to run smoothly, such as system libraries and settings.
 That is, an application and all its dependencies are “packed into a dedicated box” that can run on any operating system.

 Containerized applications are portable and can be moved from one host to another as long as the host supports the container runtime.
 Containers are faster and more efficient than virtual machines because only the operating system is virtualized in containers, which makes them more lightweight and faster than virtual machines.